pstaender/neo4jmapper/README.md

 Neo4jMapper brings basic object-mapping and comfortable query building to the neo4j user - for client- and serverside.

-**This is an early version; build for production in near future but not well tested in the wild, yet**

-**For now it's only working with Neo4j v1.8 & v1.9 (not 2.0, yet); there will be no support for earlier versions than v1.8**
+**Beta status… not well tested in the wild, yet** **For now it's only working with Neo4j v1.8 - v2.0; there will be no support for earlier versions than v1.8**

 ## How to use